ycexiao/scikit-package/doc/source/new-project-guide/level-4-tutorial.rst

     .. note::

-        Recall that we used the name ``origin`` as the nicnkname for the remote GitHub repository.
+        Recall that we used the name ``origin`` as the nickname for the remote GitHub repository.

 #.
 Ensure that your local ``main`` branch is synced with the remote ``main`` branch by running: